jchute/scrollClass/README.md

 # Scroll Class
-Adds a Class on User Scroll
+Adds a Class on User Scroll.

+Once the class is applied, CSS may be used as normal to change any aspect of your website.
+Including, but not limited to, adding a sticky nav partway down the page, lessening the height of a sticky header, fading in items, etc.

 ## Options